Sean Hannity Show, toll-free on numbers 800-941, Sean, if you want to be a part of the program.

 The Deutsche Bank executive said, nah, valuations are subjective.

-If if you're gonna lend hundreds of millions of dollars, or if you're gonna insure hundreds of millions of dollars, are are you gonna take the word of the person borrowing the money or the person buying the insurance?
+If you're going to lend hundreds of millions of dollars or if you're going to insure hundreds of millions of dollars, are you going to take the word of the person borrowing the money or the person buying the insurance?

 It's an obvious answer.